 During the Lord's Prayer, we invite you to raise your hands and arms in a gesture of prayerful praise rather than joining hands.

-For Holy Communion, we ask that communicants come forward up the center aisle as directed by the greeters to the presider to receive the consecrated Bread from the presider in your cupped hands.
-The proceed to either cup (consecrated wine on your left OR consecrated juice on your right) to "intinct" (dip) your consecrated Bread into either cup.
+For Holy Communion, we ask that communicants come forward up the center aisle as directed by the greeters to the presider to receive the consecrated Bread from the presider in the open palm of your hand.
+The proceed to either cup (consecrated Wine on your left OR consecrated Juice on your right) to "intinct" (dip) your consecrated Bread into either cup.
 The cups will be held by the clergy with a purificator linen in the front of the cup to catch any unintentional dripping of the consecrated Elements.
 Reverently consume your intincted consecrated Bread and return prayerfully to your seat via the side aisles of the chapel.

 Following the Liturgy, coffee and light individually wrapped snacks will be available.
 Please, maintain wearing your face mask when you are not eating or drinking, for the sake of all.
 Thank you for your attentive and loving awareness as we we gather safely as the Body of Christ.